What is the link between cocaine and ADHD?

 These treatments work by balancing neurotransmitters like dopamine and norepinephrine in a controlled and sustained manner, providing relief from ADHD symptoms without the damaging effects associated with drug misuse like cocaine.

 In summary, ADHD and cocaine misuse is a serious issue.
 While cocaine may appear to temporarily alleviate some ADHD symptoms, it ultimately makes them worse exacerbating both the disorder and the risk of addiction.
-Recognising and addressing the underlying issues with professional help is the best path for individuals dealing with both ADHD and substance misuse.

 ADHD and cocaine addiction is a dangerous cycle, but with proper treatment, it can be avoided.
 If you are worried a friend or family member may be using cocaine, there are some common symptoms.
-Getting free from cocaine addiction can be easy if you use a safe, drug-free method that addresses the psychological aspects of addiction.

 Find out more about our stop cocaine programme